-PJM ensures long-term grid reliability by procuring the appropriate amount of power supply resources (capacity) needed to meet predicted energy demand three years into the future.
+PJM is an organization that ensures long-term grid reliability by procuring the appropriate amount of power supply resources (capacity) needed to meet predicted energy demand three years into the future.
 As such, capacity represents a commitment of resources to deliver when needed, particularly in case of a grid emergency.
 As a baseload electric generator in PJM, the Authority has capacity commitments for both its Lancaster WTE Facility and SRMC that provide supplemental revenue into the system.
 If the Authority were to fail to meet its capacity obligations during an emergency event, the capacity revenue would be subject to penalties based on the duration and shortfall specifics of the event.
-A reserve of \$1,072,723 was recorded as of December 31, 2023 and 2022.
+A reserve of \$1,072,723 was recorded as of December 31, 2024 and 2023.